-We have obtained an understanding of the relevant laws and regulations in accordance with auditing standards and NBA Practice Guide 1142.
+We have obtained an understanding of the relevant laws and regulations in accordance with auditing standards..
 The potential effect of the identified laws and regulations on the financial statements varies considerably.

 Firstly, the Fund is subject to laws and regulations that directly affect the financial statements, including taxation and financial reporting.
-We assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items and therefore no additional audit response is necessary.
+We assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.